SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Introduction

-\Section{Introduction}
+\section{Introduction}

-With the rapid development of information technologies, nowadays a huge amount of data are generated, collected in various domains.
-Artificial intelligence technologies, especially deep learning, have made striking advances on the basis of accumulated big data.
-However, data is also a constraint of industrial AI applications.
-In the actual scene, big data are stored in different institutions, or different departments in the same enterprise, forming a landscape called data isolated islands.
-As the whole society is now increasingly concerned with privacy information protections and preventing unlawful data usages, most countries are taking action to enact data privacy-related legislation.
-For example, the European Union has enacted General Data Protection Regulation (GDPR)\cite{voigt2017eu} which is design for enhancing user-data privacy safety.
-This tendency makes cross-institutions data sharing and machine learning modeling even more challenging.
+With the rapid development of information technology, a large number of valuable data have been produced in various industrial fields.
+Artificial intelligence technology, especially deep learning, has made amazing progress in mining massive amounts of data.
+However, data is also a key constraint on the application of AI.
+In a real-world scenario, data is stored in different organizations or different departments of the same enterprise, forming a phenomenon known as data isolation.
+With the increasing attention of the whole society to data privacy protection, most countries are developing laws and regulations related to data privacy protection.
+For example, the European Union has enacted the General Data Protection Regulation (GDPR)~\cite{voigt2017eu}, which aims to strengthen the security of user data privacy.
+This trend brings new challenges to cross-organizational data sharing and AI applications.

-To break down the barriers of AI applications on scattered large-scale data, The concept of Federated Learning(FL)\cite{yang2019federated} is proposed in recent years, which mainly focuses on building machine learning models based on privacy-computing techniques, such as Homomorphic Encryption (HE)\cite{paillier1999public}, Multi-Party Computation (MPC)\cite{yao1982protocols}.
-Federated learning can be generally divided into vertical (feature-partitioned) federated learning and horizontal (instance-partitioned) federated learning.
-Recently many efforts are made to develop cross-parties privacy-preserving vertical federated algorithms.
-For example, researchers have been proposed vertical privacy-preserving linear/logistic regression ~\cite{yang2019federated,xie2016privlogit,chen2021homomorphic,chen2018logistic,kim2018secure}, matrix factorization~\cite{chai2020secure,yang2021practical,xu2019cryptonn,romanini2021pyvertical,wagh2018securenn}.
+Federated learning (FL)~\cite{mcmahan2017communication,yang2019federated}, a distributed collaborative machine learning paradigm, is a promising approach to deal with the data isolation challenge.
+It enables local models to benefit from all parties while keeping local data private \cite{kairouz2021advances}.
+In addition, combined with various cryptography techniques, local data privacy can be effectively protected.
+Federated learning can be generally divided into vertical federated learning~\cite{liu2024vfl}, horizontal federated learning, and federated transfer learning.
+Vertical federated learning on logistic regression~\cite{hardy2017private,chen2021homomorphic,yang2019quasi}, GBDT~\cite{cheng2021secureboost}, neural network~\cite{zhang2018gelu,zhang2020additively,fu2022blindfl,kang2022privacy,kang2022fedcvt}, transfer learning~\cite{liu2020secure}, etc, have been previously studied.